County reports 2 new COVID-19-related deaths | Richmond County Daily Journal

-There have been three deaths reported this week, following six reported last week.
-This marks 24 virus deaths since April 27, prior to which there hadn’t been a death since March 10.
-There have been 65 local deaths in 2021, with a significant drop off since mid-February.
-New COVID-19 cases have been increasing over recent weeks.
+This marks 29 virus deaths since April 27, prior to which there hadn’t been a death since March 10.
+There have now been 70 local deaths in 2021, with a significant drop off since mid-February.
+New COVID-19 cases have been increasing over recent weeks, prompting the reinstatement of prior local social distancing guidelines.

-The 117 COVID-19-related deaths in the county have ranged in age from 31 to 95.
-A further breakdown of the deaths indicate: 20 African American females, 16 African American males, three “other race” females, one “other race” male, two Hispanic females, one Hispanic male, two Native American males, 38 Caucasian females and 34 Caucasian males.
-Eighty-eight of the deceased have died in a hospital, 22 have died at another healthcare facility and seven have died outside of a hospital or healthcare facility setting.
+The 122 COVID-19-related deaths in the county have ranged in age from 31 to 95.
+A further breakdown of the deaths indicate: 21 African American females, 17 African American males, 3 “other race” females, 1 “other race” male, 2 Hispanic females, 1 Hispanic male, 2 Native American males, 39 Caucasian females and 36 Caucasian males.
+Ninety-two of the deceased have died in a hospital, 23 have died at another healthcare facility and seven have died outside of a hospital or healthcare facility setting.
 The age ranges for the deceased are as follows:

 Age Range: